WPDevelopers/embedpress/src/readme.txt

 = CHARTS AND DIAGRAMS =

-With EmbedPress, you have a wide variety of options for adding charts and diagrams to your WordPress site.
-We already saw that EmbedPress supports Google Drawings, but here are 5 more options for charts:
+With PublishPress Embeds, you have a wide variety of options for adding charts and diagrams to your WordPress site.
+We already saw that PublishPress Embeds supports Google Drawings, but here are 5 more options for charts:

 * [AmCharts embeds](https://pressshack.com/embedpress/docs/embed-amcharts-wordpress/)
 * [Cacoo embeds](https://pressshack.com/embedpress/docs/embed-cacoo-charts-wordpress/)